microsoft/react-native-windows-samples/docs/setup-ci.md

 in PowerShell.
 Then upload the contents of `pfx-encoded-bytes.txt` as your secret.

 ### Accessing Certificate Data from Pipeline
-Here is documentation on how to use a Github Secret: [Github Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets)
-Here is documentation on how to use a an Azure Secure File: [Azure Secure Files](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/secure-files?view=azure-devops)
-Here is documentation for using Azure Key Vault Secrets in a Pipeline: [Using Azure Key Vault Secrets](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/azure-key-vault?view=azure-devops#:~:text=Search%20for%20vault%20and%20select%20the%20Azure%20Key,and%20retrieve%20secrets%20to%20use%20as%20pipeline%20variables.)

 See the [Xaml-Islands-Samples](https://github.com/microsoft/Xaml-Islands-Samples/blob/master/.github/workflows/CPP-CI.yml) repository for an example of a pipeline which uses Github Secrets.
 See the [react-native-gallery](https://github.com/microsoft/react-native-gallery/blob/main/ci.yml) repository for an example of a pipeline which uses Azure DevOps Secure Files.
 See the react-native-windows repository for an example of a pipeline which uses Azure Key Vault: